Here are a few tips on how to make your profile powerful:

 The bio is the first section an Event Organizer will read after they click on your profile.
 Make it robust, concise, and personal.
 Imagine they have 20 seconds to read your bio: what do you want them to take away?

 - Be clear: Have a narrative and stick to it.
-Are you an activist, an academic, an entrepreneur, or an artist?
+Are you an expert in one area, an academic researcher, passion for innovator, honed into community outreach?
 Keep it simple and be clear about your positioning.

 - Be personable: Speak in first person.
 Show off your personality.
 Are you funny?
 Are you very direct?
 Let your summary reflect your style.
 Keep it engaging and to the point.